5l1v3r1/learning_for_oscp/basics/linux_cmd/Learning_the_shell/Navigation.md

 [me@linuxbox me]]$ pwd
 /home/me
 ```
-When you first log on to a Linux system, the working directory is set
+When you first log on to a Linux system, the working directory is set to your home directory.
+On most systems, your home directory will be called /home/{your_username}

+### ls
+To list the files in the working directory,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODA0OTQwMDNdfQ==
+eyJoaXN0b3J5IjpbLTE3ODY1OTc2NzJdfQ==
 -->